 The expression "you're welcome" in French: meaning and use

 The expression "you're welcome" is widely used in French.
-It allows you to answer politely to someone who thanks you.
-But be careful, there are some subtleties and things to know to use it well.
+It's used to politely respond to someone who thanks you.
+But there are a few subtleties and things you need to know to use it properly.

 Find out everything you need to know about the expression "de rien" in this article and learn how to say it correctly!